 - The blocked client is referenced in an hash table that maps keys for which there is at least one blocking consumer, to a list of consumers that are waiting for such key.
 This way, given a key that received data, we can resolve all the clients that are waiting for such data.

 - When a write happens, in this case when the

 XADDcommand is called, it calls the

 signalKeyAsReady()function.
-This function will put the key into a list of keys that need to be processed, because such keys may have new data for consumers blocked.
+This function will put the key into a list of keys that need to be processed, because such keys may have new data for blocked consumers.
 Note that such ready keys will be processed later, so in the course of the same event loop cycle, it is possible that the key will receive other writes.

 As you can see, basically, before returning to the event loop both the client calling

-XADD that the clients blocked to consume messages, will have their reply in the output buffers, so the caller of
+XADD and the clients blocked to consume messages, will have their reply in the output buffers, so the caller of

 XADD should receive the reply from KeyDB about at the same time the consumers will receive the new messages.

 This model is push based, since adding data to the consumers buffers will be performed directly by the action of calling